-Prerequisites: ENC 1101, ENC 1102 and COM 2000; junior standing or instructor approval
+Prerequisites: ENC 1101, ENC 1102 or instructor approval

 Writing for Mass Media focuses on the fundamentals of effective writing and editing for print, online, and broadcast media, as well as the art of modern media writing for television, film, and podcasts.
 The course instructs students in effective techniques for various genres of news and entertainment writing through examples and craft exercises, as well as guides students' writing to achieve greater accuracy, clarity, and rhetorical impact.